This story was originally published on October 30, 2014.

 Readers may remember The Chaos from my Bitch series on Girls of Color in Dystopia.
 But that’s not the only Nalo Hopkinson book you should read if you love sci-fi and speculative fiction.
 Some of her books are set in fantastic futures while others take place in fictional places that more closely resemble our own.

-The New Moon's Arms, for instance, is set on a fictional Caribbean island.
+New Moon’s Arms, for instance, is set on a fictional Caribbean island.
 Fifty-something-year-old Chastity has decided to rename herself Calamity and rediscovers her childhood power of finding lost things, including a little boy who washes up on the shore near her house.
 Like Scotch in The Chaos, Chastity is far from perfect and at times even unlikable.
 She can be judgmental and closed-minded; for instance, she has trouble accepting gay people, even though her best friend and father of her (now adult) daughter is gay.
 At times, Chastity hurts him with thoughtless homophobic comments.

 But making Calamity real (and sometimes unlikable) is mixed with folklore and magical realism as well.
 I felt saddened when I finished the book because I had to leave the world that she had created around me.